 Water Supply and Waste Water

 For each element, there are goals, an overview of issues and opportunities, key information and implementation strategies.
 Implementation strategies are action tasks such as proposed policies, regulations, partnerships, or "next steps" needed to achieve the desired goal.
-Policies that may be codified in the County’s land development code are identified as “Zoning Recommendations”.
+Land Use Plan policies may be implemented through the Tesuque Community Overlay District in the Sustainable Land Development Code.

 Section III: Implementation provides a concise guide to plan implementation.
 This section describes strategies intended to achieve community goals, provides a timeline for implementing those strategies and identifies appropriate funding sources (when applicable), responsible parties, and potential partners to assist with plan implementation.